dkharlan/nlp-demo/docs/process.md

 * Pull out named entities and convert to lowercase, remove normalized entities
 * Combine and sort counts for all named entities
 * Problems with my method:
-    * Token-based with no knowledge of grammar; could combine with Dependency Parsing
+    * Token-based with no knowledge of grammar; could combine with Dependency Parsing or EntityMentionsAnnotator
     * Could combine with dependency analysis to pull out phrases instead of tokens
     * Included NER model is very generic
     * Better results if trained with domain-specific corpus